-- Clearly state the main problem in the first paragraph. - Cite research supporting the need for the project. - State what data were collected to confirm the existence of the problem, the sources of the data, and the methods used to collect them. - Present easily-measured quantitative data. (e.g., test scores, absentee rates). - Present qualitative data in support of quantitative data (e.g., interviews, focus groups). - Use multiple methods to document the problem (e.g., surveys, analysis of school records, previous studies, focus groups). - Use multiple data sources (teachers, students, parents, etc.). - Use national or state data to establish the problem's existence outside of the local area. - Use local data to document the problem in the local area.
-Include relevant demographics and other statistics about each and every population to be served.
-Include all relevant data from the Maryland School Performance Program (MSPP). - State who is affected by the problem.
+- Clearly state the main problem in the first paragraph. - Cite research supporting the need for the project. - State what data were collected to confirm the existence of the problem, the sources of the data, and the methods used to collect them. - State who is affected by the problem.
 State when and where the problem exists. - Document the factors contributing to the problem. - Document current or past efforts to address the problem. - Show why those efforts failed or are inadequate to address the total need. - Discuss the applicant's history or expertise in dealing with the problem. - Discuss the consequences of not dealing with the problem.